 Questions such as 'Can our infrastructure handle automated deployments?
 In addition, 'Can Windows 10 security features be implemented remotely?' are some of the trouble shooters that CIOs will have to deal with.

-To ensure peace of mind and a disruption-free migration requires CIOs to consider some key requirements to mitigate project risks such as:
+To ensure peace of mind and a disruption-free upgrade requires CIOs to consider some key requirements to mitigate project risks such as:

 - Gathering and analysis of existing desktops system and network information

 - Post up-gradation of the operating systems to Windows 10, ensure that all desktops are back to normal operations

 - Document the entire process and conduct a basics user training on Windows 10.

 While this is on a broader level, there is the need to get down to intrinsic detailing, such as 'where do users store their content, i.e. local drives, in which case it could be lost during the upgrade process, to are the current apps compatible with Windows 10.'